Filter-linkedness and its effect on preservation of cardinal characteristics: Introduction

 \end{teorema}

-This shows (without using large cardinals) that the four cardinals $\add(\Mwf)$, $\cov(\Mwf)$, $\non(\Mwf)$ and $\cof(\Mwf)$ could be pairwise different, which solves \cite[Question 6.2]{CM}.
-In the same model the cardinals associated with $\Nwf$ are also pairwise different, though this consistency was already proved in \cite{M}.
+Theorems~\ref{thm7val} and~\ref{allM} show (without using large cardinals) that the four cardinals $\add(\Mwf)$, $\cov(\Mwf)$, $\non(\Mwf)$ and $\cof(\Mwf)$ can consistently be pairwise different, which solves~\cite[Question 6.2]{CM}.
+In the latter theorem, the cardinals associated with $\Nwf$ are also forced to be pairwise different, though the consistency for $\Nwf$ alone was already proved in~\cite{M}.

+As a consequence of Theorem~\ref{allM}, we are also able to solve a consistency problem related to \emph{Yorioka ideals}.
+Yorioka~\cite{Yorioka} defined $\sigma$-ideals $\Ical_f$ parametrized by increasing functions $f\in\omega^\omega$ (see details in Definition~\ref{DefYorio}), to show that no inequality between $\cof(\SNcal)$ and $\cfrak:=2^\omega$ can be decided in $\thzfc$, where $\mathcal{SN}$ is the $\sigma$-ideal of \emph{strong measure zero subsets of $2^\omega$}.
+The second and third author~\cite{CM} produced a ccc poset, via a matrix iteration, that forces the four cardinals $\add(\Iwf_f)$, $\cov(\Iwf_f)$, $\non(\Iwf_f)$ and $\cof(\Iwf_f)$ to be pairwise different for any $f$ above some fixed $f^*$.
+Now, thanks to Theorem~\ref{allM}, we can prove this consistency result \emph{for any $f$}, which solves~\cite[Question 6.1]{CM}.